Blooket Guide 2026: Fun, Free Educational Games for Everyone

 The Origin Story

-Blooket was founded in 2018 by brothers Tom and Ben Stewart, who noticed that many students were disengaged from traditional study tools and repetitive quiz apps.
-They believed that learning could be more effective if it felt enjoyable rather than forced.
-Their goal was to transform ordinary quizzes into interactive, game-based experiences that students would want to play again and again.
+Blooket was founded in 2018 by brothers Tom and Ben Stewart.
+They noticed that many students were losing interest in traditional study tools and repetitive quiz apps.
+Their goal was to create a platform that makes learning more engaging through interactive gameplay.

 Getting Started with Blooket